 Franklin Pierce Intellectual Property Law Certificate

-Intellectual Property Law Certificate (15 credit hours)
+Intellectual Property Law Certificate

 The Intellectual Property Law Certificate program is intended to encourage and reward students who take advantage of the UNH School of Law’s excellent Intellectual Property Law academic resources to prepare themselves for careers in Intellectual Property Law.
 It is administered through the Franklin Pierce Center for Intellectual Property and awarded to qualifying J.D. and Master’s degree recipients.
+Request more information today.

 Students must complete and demonstrate competency in 15 credit hours of the following coursework to receive the Intellectual Property Law Certificate upon graduation: